 US-Based Partnerships with Outbound Medical Tourism Providers

-With the popularity of the medical tourism industry picking up over the last few years, several prestigious US-based healthcare providers have partnered with foreign providers to offer the best care for medical travelers.
+With the popularity of the medical tourism industry picking up over the last few years, several prestigious US-based healthcare institutions have collaborated with foreign providers to offer the best care for medical travelers.

 Patients going through these partnership channels, have the advantage of receiving proper aftercare services upon their return home.
-These partnerships make the transference of your treatment files from foreign to local provider run more effectively and securely.
+These partnerships make it easier to coordinate care to your local provider and transfer information and files as needed.

 The leading providers are as follows: